kulkarni90/GIT-Notes/Git-Introduction.md

-    Hello learners, before learning about Git lets know Some Basics which helps in better understanding.
+ <h3>Hello learners,</h3> before learning about Git lets know Some Basics which helps in better understanding.

 In simple words Git is a CLI(Command Line Interface) tool to communicate with Github from local system/machine.